woocart/localizations/UK/products-jewelry.md

 Price: 79

 A lavish brilliant ring from CARAT* LONDON featuring a stunning arrangement of gemstones crafted from sterling silver.
-CARAT* LONDON blends timeless glamour with modern day wearability to deliver luxuriously fine jewelry.
+CARAT* LONDON blends timeless glamour with modern day wearability to deliver luxuriously fine jewellery.
-CARAT* LONDON* is the Official jewelry partner of the British Academy Television Awards and is loved and worn by celebrities worldwide.
+CARAT* LONDON* is the Official jewellery partner of the British Academy Television Awards and is loved and worn by celebrities worldwide.
 This vintage-inspired ring features a cluster of Round Brilliant and Marquise cut stones.
-Wear this as your everyday favorite.
+Wear this as your everyday favourite.

 - Metal type: Sterling Silver
 - Stone shape: Marquise
-- Stone color: Diamond White
+- Stone colour: Diamond White

 Variants: different sizes (F 0.554 inches, H 0.586 inches, J 0.618 inches, L 0.65 inches)